zapsters/home/README.md

-# Main Webpage for the ZapsterGames Series
+# Main homepage for ZapsterStudios